Skip to main content

 Learn more about the interface for the Lead in/Lead out parameters, by clicking the link here.

-The Z Plunge Distance on Bottom Radius defines the vertical (Z-axis) movement applied during the Lead-In and Lead-Out arc transitions.
+The Z Plunge Distance on Bottom Radius defines the vertical (Z-axis) movement applied during the Lead in and Lead out arc transitions.

-When this parameter is set to 0, the tool follows the Lead-In and Lead-Out paths without any vertical movement, remaining at a constant Z level.
+When this parameter is set to 0, the tool follows the Lead in and Lead out paths without any vertical movement, remaining at a constant Z level.

 When a value is defined, the tool performs a progressive vertical plunge along the arc, descending (or ascending) while following the entry or exit radius.
 This creates a smoother transition into and out of the material.